sictweb/bti425-2020/notes/react-app-design-basics.md

 export default Panel;
 ```

-Here, we have removed all of the "panel" code and placed it in it's own component, defined in "Panel.js" (**src/Panel.js**).
+Here, we have removed all of the "panel" code and placed it in its own component, defined in "Panel.js" (**src/Panel.js**).
 The static title has been removed in favour of accepting a "title" property and the "content" of the panel is set up to render all components that rest inside the <Panel></Panel> element.
 This is accomplished via a reserved property: **"children"**.

 Like our "Navbar" component, if any other file wishes to use the "Panel", they can simply "import" the module.
 For example, to ensure that we can use it in our App.js file, we add the line: